Charles Albert Tindley: Church

 Tindley then became the pastor of the same church at which he had been a janitor.
 Under his leadership, the church grew rapidly from the 130 members it had when he arrived.
 In 1906 the congregation moved from Bainbridge Street to Broad and Fitzwater Streets, and was renamed East Calvary Methodist Episcopal Church.
 The property was purchased from the Westminster Presbyterian church and seated 900, though it was soon filled to overflowing.
 The congregation over time grew to a multiracial congregation of 10,000.
 After his death, the church was renamed "Tindley Temple".
 The Tindley Temple United Methodist Church was added to the National Register of Historic Places in 2011.

 Tindley was acquainted with politicians and business leaders in Philadelphia, including John Wanamaker.
 He worked with business leaders to assist his members in finding jobs.
 He also encouraged members to start their own businesses and purchase homes.
 The church formed the East Calvary Building and Loan Association to offer mortgages.
 Tindley also solicited donations from businessmen of food for the congregation's ministry of feeding the needy.

-Tindley objected to social events that he considered degrading, including the 1912 Cake Walk and Ball, and The Soap Box Minstrels show at the Academy of Music on Broad and Locust Streets.
+Tindley objected to social events that he considered degrading, including the 1912 Cake Walk and Ball, and The Soap Box Minstrels show at the Philadelphia Academy of Music at Broad and Locust Streets.
 In 1915, Tindley and other leaders, including Rev. Wesley Graham, led protesters in a march to the Forrest Theater to protest against the showing of D. W. Griffith's film The Birth of a Nation.
 They were attacked by whites with clubs, sticks, and bottles.
 Graham was hospitalized; Tindley's injuries were treated at home.

 Tindley was awarded a Doctor of Divinity degree by Bennett College and Morgan College in Baltimore, Maryland.